undergrad-partner-school

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 109 students overall (including freshmen) at Trinity College of Florida in 2023.
-Institutional grants or scholarships that are not based on financial need were given to 11 full-time freshman.
-The total amount of non-need-based institutional scholarships/grants was $401,369.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
-The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $13,525 USD.
+11 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+The total amount of institutional scholarships and awards that were not based on financial need was $401,369.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $13,525 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Faculty